-SiteGround are proactive when it comes to newer technologies but they're also very proactive when it comes to security.
-One of the things we really like about SG is how they actually use their technology to make sure that unmitigated hack attacks are stopped by custom rules on their firewalls.
+SiteGround is proactive when it comes to newer technologies but they're also very proactive when it comes to security.
+One of the things we like about SiteGround is how they use their technology to make sure that hack attacks that have not yet been patched are stopped by custom rules on their firewalls.

-When there is a risk which is actively being exploited, they apply new rules to reduce the risk.
+When there is a risk that is actively being exploited, they apply new rules to reduce the risk.